County Government Reform

 Seat Belt Law to Protect Childhood Safety

-The Chamber supports passage of a new state law to require 8-17 year olds to wear seat belts while being transported in the back seat.
+The Chamber supports passage of a new state law to require those 8-17 years of age to wear seat belts while being transported in the back seat.

 Oklahoma River Bridges